 - Ativan saved me from potentially life-threatening withdrawals

 - I easily tapered off of Ativan under a doctor’s supervision

 - You may be able to obtain a prescription to detox without expensive treatment

 Alcohol detox is just the tip of the iceberg.
 We will now proceed to alcohol withdrawal vitamins and other supplements that combat cravings and repair your body.

 2. Alcohol Withdrawal Vitamins: Alcohol Support

-This is an exciting new supplement for alcohol withdrawal from a company called Vitamin Support.
+This is an exciting new supplement for alcohol withdrawal from a company called Vitamin Support (you can read my review here).
 I’m so enthusiastic about it because it contains a highly effective combination of alcohol withdrawal vitamins and organic ingredients, many of which I’ve already written about: